7Factor/terraform-aws-wikijs/README.md

 # WikiJS on AWS via Terraform

-This module will allow you to publish a [wikijs](https://docs.requarks.io])on your own ECS infrastructure.
+This module will allow you to publish a [wikijs](https://docs.requarks.io]) on your own ECS infrastructure.
 We support custom environment variables and you should only need to point this to a cluster and everything will light up.

 We will terraform a load balancer, target group, and everything in between based on the documentation provided in our `ecs-https-task` module located [here](https://github.com/7Factor/terraform-ecs-http-task).
+We will *not* terraform an RDS instance, that is left up to the reader.
+You can easily pass DB information into the container via ECS.
+See the wikijs documentation for the appropriate port names and configuration variables.

 Most of what you need to know is provided in an example tfvars file, and feel free to peruse the `variables.tf` for documentation on the required variables to run the terraform.